n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram/chat-operations.md

 ## Set Title

-se this operation to set the title of a chat using the Bot API [setChatTitle](https://core.telegram.org/bots/api#setchattitle){:target=_blank .external-link} method.
+Use this operation to set the title of a chat using the Bot API [setChatTitle](https://core.telegram.org/bots/api#setchattitle){:target=_blank .external-link} method.

 Enter these parameters: